Blood-Dawn/pocketsage/README.md

    - macOS/Linux: `rm -f instance/pocketsage.db instance/pocketsage.db-wal instance/pocketsage.db-shm`
 3. Relaunch: `python run_desktop.py` (or `make dev`).
 The schema will be recreated automatically.
 4. Optional: re-seed demo data with `make demo-seed` or `python scripts/seed_demo.py`.
+5. If you see schema mismatches (e.g., after adding new columns), delete the DB as above and rerun; a fresh file will be created with the latest schema.

 ## Packaging
 - `make package` builds a desktop executable with `flet pack run_desktop.py` (outputs to `dist/`).